cybernuel2005/Cybersecurity-Portfolio/TryHackMe/Pre Security/Network Fundamental/ReadMe.md

 - Made up of 12 characters
 - Letters and numbers from 0 - 9 and A - F respectively
 - The characters are written in pairs
-- Each pair is separated by a colon, considered as seperators
+- Each pair is separated by a colon, considered as a separator
 - The first six characters represent the company that made the network device
 - The last six characters are unique for devices to devices
 - Can be faked or spoofed in the process of spoofing

 To apply this concept practically, I completed a Simple MAC Address spoofing:

-- Blue ball wasn't allowed to access the TryHackMe site before it's MAC address is blocked
+- Blue ball wasn't allowed to access the TryHackMe site before its MAC address was blocked
 ![First step](https://github.com/cybernuel2005/Cybersecurity-Portfolio/blob/efcafbd20aed865074d59679336ace149fad0061/TryHackMe/Pre%20Security/Network%20Fundamental/Images/Screenshot%202026-02-14%20205643.png)
 ![Second Step](https://github.com/cybernuel2005/Cybersecurity-Portfolio/blob/1ffbfbee3ff2b853656eb7ceefcbd4c22706c700/TryHackMe/Pre%20Security/Network%20Fundamental/Images/Screenshot%202026-02-14%20205522.png)